 - Start by peeling the onion and garlic and finely chopping them.

-- In a jar, blend 400ml of Rebel Kitchen Whole Mylk with the stock cube until combined.
+- In a jar, blend 400ml of warm plant milk with the bouillon cube until combined.
 Set aside.

 - Melt the vegan butter in a large pan over medium heat, then sauté the onions in the melted butter until soft and add the garlic and cook for a further 1-2 minutes.